Skip to main content

 View details Hide details

-Dealers will inspect and repair the seat belt routing as necessary, free of charge.
-Owner notification letters were mailed March 24, 2025.
+Dealers will inspect and replace the rear subframe bolts as necessary, free of charge.
+Owner notification letters are expected to be mailed August 24, 2026.
 Owners may contact Honda's customer service at 1-888-234-2138.
-Honda's number for this recall is ZL4.
+Honda's number for this recall is OOY.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning July 10, 2026.

 View details Hide details